-I used a razor seam ripper to detach the zipper from the waistband and the fly including the bar tacks.
-Then I cleaned up all the loose threads.
+I detach the zipper from the waistband and the fly including the bar tacks.
+Then I clean up all the loose threads.
 Sewing tweezers are great for getting all the little bits.
-I unpicked very little of the waistband, just enough to slip the old zipper out.
+I unpick very little of the waistband, just enough to slip the old zipper out.
 The construction of these pants is just one piece of fabric folded and sewn.
-Also the zipper edges align with the folded edges of the fabric, which made aligning the new zipper easy.
+Also, the zipper edges align with the folded edges of the fabric, which made aligning the new zipper easier.

-You can pin the new zipper in place.
-But I much prefer basting it in place.
+I baste the new zipper in place.
 Pins can make the zipper not lay flat and can also easily poke you as you sew in tight spaces.
-I placed the new zipper in the same spot the old zipper was.
-It nicely aligned with the folded edge of the fabric.
-I started at the bottom, making sure the zipper stop was in the right place.
+I place the new zipper in the same spot as the old zipper.
+It nicely aligns with the folded edge of the fabric.
+I start at the bottom, making sure the zipper stop is in the right place.
 Here is a before picture.
-You can see about where the zipper stop should be and notice also that the zipper tape is folded in and out of the way.
+You can see where the zipper stop should be and notice also that the zipper tape is folded in and out of the way.

 Sew on Zipper

-I used a zipper foot (as in the picture) for sewing on the zipper.
-I aligned the zipper teeth using the zipper foot.
-But I sewed on the right side of the zipper foot, as that is how the zipper was originally sewn in place.
-I did my best to be as neat as possible in this step as this will show on the front of the pants.
-I was not able to sew from the beginning or the end of the zipper with a zipper foot.
-But I'll show you how I worked around that later.
-The new zipper was a little longer than needed, but I just trimmed it down to size.
-It's very important to remember to pull the zipper pull out of the way before cutting.
-You don't want to cut that away.
-As I still had the zipper foot on the machine, I didn't worry about cleaning up the sewing just yet.
-I moved on to the other side of the zipper.
+I use a zipper foot for sewing on the zipper.
+I align the zipper teeth using the zipper foot.
+I sew on the right side of the zipper foot, as that is how the zipper was originally sewn in place.
+I do my best to be as neat as possible in this step as this will show on the front of the pants.
+I am not able to sew at the beginning or the end of the zipper with a zipper foot.
+But I'll show you how I work around that later.
+It's very important to move the zipper pull out of the way before cutting.

-I closed the pants and aligned them.
-The edge of the zipper aligned nicely to the edge of the fold in the fabric.
-I basted the zipper in place.
-Then unzipped it and sewed it in.
-Again trimming away the excess bit of zipper and tucking it in under the waistband.
+I close the pants and align them.
+The edge of the zipper aligns nicely with the edge of the fold in the fabric.
+I baste the zipper in place.
+Then unzip it and sew it, trimming away the excess bit of zipper and tucking it in under the waistband.

-Remember I removed the bar tacks?
 Bar tacks are important to hold everything in place and reinforce areas that come under stress.
 This is the time to put them back.
-As I could not get my regular foot in this area, I used my button foot instead.
+As I cannot get the regular foot in this area, I use my button foot instead.
 I set my machine to zigzag with a stitch length of zero and a width of 2.5.
-I double checked that my needle would not hit the foot.
-Then I made several stitches to hold the zipper down.
+I double check that my needle would not hit the foot.
+Then I make several stitches to hold the zipper down.

 I forgot to take an after picture.
 But on the back side, I hand stitched closed with the zipper tape tucked it.
 This held it nicely.
 On the front side I was then able to stitch the bar tacks on again using a standard foot.

-I reattached the waist band and any other stitching needed to neaten things up.
+I reattach the waistband and any other stitching needed to neaten things up.